Dùn Scaich, LA

 faborcless, faencless, tétcless, corpcless, cless caitt, ich n-erred, corn n-deled, leim dar néib, gae

-bolga, cless for análaib, dreim fri fogaist co n-dirgiud crette for a rind co fornadmaim niad náir
+bolga, cless for análaib, dreim fri fogaist co n-dirgiud crette for a rind co fornadmaim niad náir.

 The comparison between Sgathaich and Kill Bill was made by Ken ‘Chonzie’ Cockburn.
 Sgathaich